-As part of the continued programme of work monitoring coastal erosion and landsliding at several sites around the coast of Great Britain, the BGS is studying, monitoring and laser scanning the cliffs at Aldbrough in Yorkshire.
+As part of the continued programme of work monitoring coastal erosion and landsliding at several sites around the coast of Great Britain, BGS is studying, monitoring and laser scanning the cliffs at Aldbrough in Yorkshire.

-The glacial tills at Holderness are mostly Late Devensian (18 000 to 13 000 years old) and probably represent the products of more than one glacial regime and till-forming process.
-The two major Late Devensian till formations on the Holderness coast are the Skipsea Till and the overlying Withernsea Till.
+The glacial tills at Holderness are mostly late Devensian (18 000 to 13 000 years old) and probably represent the products of more than one glacial regime and till-forming process.
+The two major late Devensian till formations on the Holderness coast are the Skipsea Till and the overlying Withernsea Till.

 Historical annual recession rates for the caravan site at Aldbrough are reported as being 1.16 m for the period 1852 to 1951 using historical maps (Valentin, 1971) and 2.16 m for the period 1951 to 2004 using cliff surveys (East Riding Council).
 The coastal erosion and sediment yield of the Holderness coast have been estimated (Balson et al., 1998) using a digital terrain model for 50 km of coastline.
 They calculated that, using data going back to 1786, up to 2 million m³/year were removed from the cliff and up to 4 million m³/year from the cliff and shore face combined.

 Active landsliding has been observed at the Aldbrough site.
-The principal mode is that of rotational slumping (Figures 4 and 5) while the secondary mode is toppling and falls (Figure 6).
+The principal mode is that of rotational slumping while the secondary modes are topples and falls.
 Toppling failures, though relatively small, are sudden and frequent, presenting a major hazard in this area.

 We have been monitoring and modelling landslide activity at Aldbrough on the East Riding of Yorkshire coast since 2001.

 Visit our observatory page to find out more.